Board and Staff

 Gilbert Delgado, Ph.
 D is a consultant on special education and former Superintendent at the New Mexico School for the Deaf.
 He began his career as an educator for the deaf in 1952 and has contributed to the field of education of the deaf as an administrator and published scholar.
 His previous teaching appointments include professorships at Santa Fe Community College, New Mexico State University, and Gallaudet University.
 Mr. Delgado has also served on the College of Santa Fe Board of Trustees and is a member of the National Association of the Deaf.
-He is a member of the Delgado family, which is now in its 10th generation in New Mexico, and is the brother of Larry Delgado, current Mayor of Santa Fe.
+He is a member of the Delgado family, which is now in its 10th generation in New Mexico, and is the brother of Larry Delgado, former Mayor of Santa Fe.
 Mr. Delgado was elected to the SFRCC Board in April 2002.

 David Dunmar grew up in Santa Fe where he has now resided for the past 40 years.
 He received a degree inInternational Economic from New Mex.
 State University and works for a local bank as Loan Department Manager.
 He is married to Anita, and has two sons, Thaddeus and Kameron, who are twenty-four and six years old.